Overpartitions and Bressoud's conjecture, I: Introduction

-This article is organized as follows.
-In Section 2, we first introduce the notions of the Gordon marking and the reverse Gordon marking of an overpartition.
-We then define the forward move and the backward move based on the Gordon marking and the reverse Gordon marking of an overpartition.
-In Section 3, we give a combinatorial proof of Theorem \ref{rel-over1}.
-In Section 4, we give a combinatorial proof of Theorem \ref{rel-over2}.
-In Section 5, we give a proof of Theorem \ref{G-B-O-1} with the aid of Bailey pairs.
+This paper is organized as follows.
+In Section 2, we present a proof of Theorem \ref{gf-overlineA_j}.
+In Section 3, we introduce the notions of Gordon marking, reverse Gordon marking, and $(k-1)$-bands of an overpartition counted by $\overline{B}_1(\alpha_1,\ldots,\alpha_\lambda; \eta,k,r;n)$.
+Furthermore, we give a criterion to determine whether an overpartition counted by $\overline{B}_1(\alpha_1,\ldots,\alpha_\lambda; \eta,k,r;n)$ is counted by $\overline{B}_0(\alpha_1,\ldots,\alpha_\lambda; \eta,k,r;n)$ as well.
+In Section 4, we define the forward move and the backward move based on the Gordon marking and the reverse Gordon marking of an overpartition counted by $\overline{B}_1(\alpha_1,\ldots,\alpha_\lambda; \eta,k,r;n)$.
+These operations allow us to provide a combinatorial proof of Theorem \ref{rel-over1}.
+Section 5 is devoted to a combinatorial proof of Theorem \ref{rel-over2}.
+In Section 6, we give a proof of Theorem \ref{G-B-O-1} with the aid of Bailey pairs.
+In Section 7, we discuss possible directions for future work.